tfg-projects-dit-us/ConsentFlow-Hub/README.md

 <a href="https://www.flaticon.es/stickers-gratis/consentimiento" title="consentimiento stickers">Sticker de la imagen creado por Stickers - Flaticon</a>

+## Contributions

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Do not forget to give the project a star!
+Thanks again!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## Instrucciones de despliegue y ejecución
 Para ejecutar la aplicación empresarial basta con ejecutar el script "launch" del proyecto gestorconsentimientos-service (".sh" para linux, ".bat" para windows):